-Table 6.1: Summary of the Significant Effects of the Draft Core Strategy Policies identified within the SA Policy or Strategy Summary of Significant Effects of the draft Policy or Strategy (before mitigation) • Objective 4: Promote stronger more vibrant and cohesive communities: • Objective 9: Increase availability of local produce and materials; • Objective 10: Ensure everyone has access to high quality and affordable public transport and promote cycling and walking; and • Objective 11: Reduce the need and desire to travel by car.
+Table 6.1: Summary of the Significant Effects of the Core Strategy Policies identified within the SA Policy or Strategy Summary of Significant Effects of the Policy or Strategy (before mitigation) Objective 9: Increase availability of local produce and materials; Objective 10: Ensure everyone has access to high quality and affordable public transport and promote cycling and walking; and Objective 11: Reduce the need and desire to travel by car.
 A major positive effect was identified in relation to Objective 8: Enable local businesses to prosper.
-The performance of the rural delivery strategy with regards to a number of the SA Objectives was minor positive but with some uncertainty, because the scale of development proposed in the rural areas is not significant, however, it could involve the development of Greenfield land and therefore some uncertainty exists with regards to potential effects relating to landscape and visual, ecology and biodiversity and archaeology.
-This relates to the following SA Objectives: • Objective 12: Protect and enhance local distinctiveness: • Objective 13: Protect and enhance the district's historic, environmental and cultural assets; and Objective 14: Encourage and protect habitats and biodiversity (taking account of climate change).
-A potential negative cumulative effect has been identified in relation to housing development putting pressure on existing facilities, such as schools, public transport, Park and Ride facilities.
+The performance of the rural delivery strategy with regards to a number of the SA Objectives was minor positive but with some uncertainty, becaus the scale of development proposed in the rural areas is not significant, however, it could involve the development of Greenfield land and therefore some uncertainty exists with regards to potential effects relating to landscape and visual, ecology and biodiversity and archaeology.
+This relates to the following SA Objectives: Objective 12: Protect and enhance local distinctiveness; Objective 13: Protect and enhance the district's historic, environmental and cultural assets; and Objective 14: Encourage and protect habitats and biodiversity (taking account of climate change).
+A potential negative cumulative effect has been identified in relation to housing development putting pressure on existing facilities, such as schools public transport, Park and Ride facilities.
 This effect should be mitigated by the Infrastructure Provision Core Policy which requires new development to be supported by the timely delivery of the required infrastructure to provide balanced and more self contained communities.
 The supporting text of the Infrastructure Provision Core Policy states that 'infrastructure' includes physical, social and green infrastructure.
 However, policy wording is needed to ensure that housing developments consider the potential for cumulative effects with regard to social infrastructure / community facilities.
-Core Policies Energy Hierarchy, Energy hierarchy and policies CP1 to CP4 generally perform well against the SA Objectives.
-Potential major positive effects have been identified in CP1 Retrofitting relation to 8 of the SA.
-Existing Buildings, One potential major negative effect was identified in relation to Objective 13: Protect and enhance the district's historic, environmental and cultural CP2 Sustainable assets because there is a potential conflict between CHP distribution networks and underground archaeology.
-A potential positive cumulative effect Construction, CP3
+Core Policies Energy Hierarchy, CP1 Retrofitting Energy hierarchy and policies CP1 to CP4 generally perform well against the SA Objectives.
+Potential major positive effects have been identified in relation to 8 of the SA.
+Existing Buildings, CP2 Sustainable Construction, CP3 One potential major negative effect was identified in relation to Objective 13: Protect and enhance the district's historic, environmental and cultural assets because there is a potential conflict between CHP distribution networks and underground archaeology.
+A potential positive cumulative effect has been identified because measures encouraged through the energy hierarchy policy and policies CP1 to CP4 could result in an overall